TungVietLe/HandsOn/README.md

 # Many challenges to come
 ![Screenshot 2023-10-30 140037](https://github.com/TungVietLe/HandsOn/assets/99946449/d3d547d4-d10c-4dba-bd61-728abf012ea6)
 The model is still improving and hasn't generalized things well enough.
 Currently, the project is just a prototype with some simple requests.

+# Future goals
+1. AI Real-time feedback
+a.
+Anticipated use case:
+i.
+“Why is my spectrometer not giving accurate readings?”
+- Real-Time Feedback: Hands On can suggest checking the alignment, the quality of the light source, or the calibration of the spectrometer. ii.
+"Is it safe to heat this substance with the Bunsen burner?"
+- Real-Time Feedback: Hands On can provide safety guidelines, including the substance's properties and suitable temperature ranges for heating.

+2. AR Multi-user in the same environment / Tools recognition using computer vision
+- Enhance collaboration that allows students to work together and share experiences.
+- Allow teachers to demonstrate how the experiment should be conducted.
+- Import tools into the simulation.